Holborn and St Pancras: Historic

 Bloomsbury, Camden Town with Primrose Hill, Cantelowes, Gospel Oak, Haverstock, Highgate, Holborn and Covent Garden, Kentish Town, King's Cross, Regent's Park, and St Pancras and Somers Town.
 (Wards renamed and redrawn before 2010 election.)

-Summary of boundary review

-The Fifth Periodic Review of Westminster constituencies by the Boundary Commission for England was implemented nationally in 2010.
+The Fifth periodic review of Westminster constituencies by the Boundary Commission for England was implemented nationally in 2010.
 Parts of Highgate, Gospel Oak, Haverstock, and Camden Town with Primrose Hill wards were transferred from the former constituency of Hampstead and Highgate.
 The electorate of the new seat would have been 85,188 if it had existed in that form at the 2005 general election.
-The electorate has since risen further, and at the 2010 general election it was among the five highest electorates in London.
+The electorate has since risen further, and at the 2010 general election it had among the five largest electorates in London.

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of the following London Borough of Camden wards: